Youssef1701/aastbis/README.md

 #### On you local machine

-Start keppler with the `--host` parameter and server domain as the value
+Start AASTBIS with the `--host` parameter and server domain as the value

 ```
 aastbis "My awesome project" --host 12.34.56.78